sidebarProducts Featured Brands

 1. Towel density is important.
 Density is a measure of fibers per square inch of fabric.
 The range for quality microfiber is 90,000 to 225,000 fibers per square inch.
 Generally speaking, the higher the fiber count the better the towel will absorb water and clean.

 2. The ratio of the polyester and polyamide blend is important.
-While 80% polyester and 20% polyamide is typical, a 70/30 blend will absorb water faster.
+While 80% polyester and 20% polyamide is great for detailing, a 70/30 blend will absorb water faster.
 As polyamide is much more expensive than polyester, you can expect to pay more for a 70/30 blend.

-3. Make sure you look at the weave and fabric thickness (plush-ness) of the towel.
-Depending on the specific task the cloth is designed to perform, the fiber ends may be hooked (for cleaning), feathered (for polishing and glass cleaning), or tufted (for drying).
+3. Make sure you look at the weave and fabric thickness (plushness) of the towel.
+Depending on the specific task the cloth is designed to perform, the fiber ends may be hooked (for cleaning), feathered (for polishing), or in a waffle-weave pattern (for glass and drying).

-4. We all know the saying; it costs more to make quality.
-Microfiber is no different.
-Quality construction is not always obvious, so let me share some observations.
+5. We all know the saying; you get what you pay for.
+Microfiber is no different.; Quality construction is not always obvious, so let me share some observations.
 The biggest complaint with automotive microfiber is that towels with cheap edging scratch your paint.
 There are two possible reasons.
-First, the factory uses a hot wire system to cut their towels.
-If not properly adjusted, or if a cheap machine is used, the hot wire will melt the fabric.
+First, the factory uses a hot wire system to cut their towels.; If not properly adjusted, or if a cheap machine is used, the hot wire will melt the fabric.
 When polyester and nylon melt, they turn into hard plastic.
 The second complaint is that the towel creates excessive lint.
-Microfiber lint is caused by towels with a high pile or a broad weave using a fiber split that’s inappropriate.
+Microfiber lint is caused by towels with a high pile or a broad weave using a fiber split that's inappropriate.
 The high pile or loose weave allow the fibers to break off, creating lint.
 The same split fiber used in a towel with a higher fabric density will lint less or not at all.
-Don’t assume that a towel that does not lint is a high quality towel.
-The cheapest towels don’t lint because they do not have split fibers.
+Don't assume that a towel that does not lint is a high quality towel.
+The cheapest towels don't lint because they do not have split fibers.
+Trust Cobra to for soft, plush, lint-free detailing and buffing towels.